JoshDoody/fsn/_posts/2018-04-11-google-salary-negotiation.md

 ---
 layout: posts
-title: Google salary negotiation - How to negotiate a Google job offer
+title: How to negotiate your Google job offer
-headline: Got a job offer from Google?
-Here's how to negotiate it!
+headline: How to negotiate your Google job offer
-description: Here's how to negotiate your Google job offer including valuable tactics and common pitfalls to avoid.
+description: A step-by-step guide to negotiate your Google job offer, by a compensation negotiation expert who has negotiated millions of dollars in Google offers.
 categories:
   - coach
 tags: